Encode-guidelines/guidelines/docs/terminology.md

 **Interface**:  an interface is a tool that enables two parts of  a computer system to communicate.
 This includes the communicatio between a human user and  a computer (see also GUI above).

-**LOD**: LOD, an acronym for Linked Open Data, is structured data which is interlinked with other data and is the basis of the Semantic Web, as conceived by Tim Berners-Lee, who coined the term in a 2006.
+**LOD**: LOD, an acronym for Linked Open Data, is structured data which is interlinked with other data and is the basis of the Semantic Web, as conceived by Tim Berners-Lee, who coined the term in a 2006.r

-**Ontology**:
+**Ontology**:  a system of concepts (e.g. inscription), properties (e.g. damaged), categories (e.g.  a given inscription collection), and relations (e.g. "belonging to a given collection" or "being damaged") used to formally describe a given subject are (e.g. epigraphy, Roman literature).
+Every "thing" that we want to formally describe, for example in  database will be assigned to one of these classes.

 **Populate**: enter data into a database.

-**Programming language**:
+**Programming language**: a formal language, usually text based, for writing computer programs.

 **Relational Database**: Relational Database is a way to store data in tables, according to the relational model which represents data as entities, attributes, and relationships between entities and attributes or relationships between two entities.